ChicagoHAI/chicagohai.github.io/content/_index.md

 * We have a postdoc opening on human-centered AI.
 Please email [Chenhao](https://chenhaot.com/contact.html) your CV and names of references!
 * In Fall 2022, we will also have openings for postdocs through the [DSI fellowship](http://datascience.uchicago.edu/engage/fellowships/)!
 * We gave a tutorial on human-centered evaluation of explanations at NAACL, and the recorded videos are on [Youtube](https://www.youtube.com/playlist?list=PLegWUnz91Wfu7zWCcFemUv40M9kIikCjZ)!
-* We proposed a novel mode of human-AI interaction through conditional delegation, check out our [paper](https://arxiv.org/abs/2204.11788) at CHI!
-* Chenhao wrote a short position [paper](https://aclanthology.org/2022.naacl-main.158.pdf) titled "On the Diversity and Limits of Human Explanations" at NAACL, a second single-authored paper after 4 years!

 ## People